wedhimd/wedhimd/README.md

 - 👋 Hi, I’m Mohammed Ali @wedhimd
-- 👀 I’m interested in Web development
+- 👀 I’m a Web developer.
-- 🌱 I’m currently learning React & Nodejs
+- 🌱 I’m currently learning React & Nodejs, wordpress and others
 - 💞️ I’m looking to collaborate on Front-End projects.
 - 📫 How to reach me on
   * [Facebook](https://www.facebook.com/wedhimd)